dotnet/docs/docs/architecture/cloud-native/definition.md

 title: What is Cloud Native?
 description: Learn about the foundational pillars that provide the bedrock for cloud-native systems
 author: robvet
-ms.date: 07/25/2021
+ms.date: 07/31/2021
 ---

 # What is Cloud Native?

-Stop what you're doing and text 10 of your colleagues.
+Stop what you're doing and text several of your colleagues.
 Ask them to define the term "Cloud Native".
-Good chance you'll get 10 different answers.
+Good chance you'll get many different answers.

-As mentioned earlier, cloud native is all about changing the way you construct critical business systems.
-Cloud-native systems are designed to embrace rapid change, large scale, and resilience.

-The Cloud Native Computing Foundation provides an [official definition](https://github.com/cncf/foundation/blob/master/charter.md):
+Let's start by defining cloud native.
+The Cloud Native Computing Foundation provides the [official definition](https://github.com/cncf/foundation/blob/master/charter.md):

 > *Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.*

 > *These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.*

+Cloud native is about *speed* and *agility*.
+Business systems are evolving from enabling business capabilities to becoming weapons of strategic transformation that accelerate business velocity and growth.
+It's imperative to get new ideas to market immediately.

-Applications have become increasingly complex with users demanding more.
+At the same time, business systems have also become increasingly complex with users demanding more.
 Users expect rapid responsiveness, innovative features, and zero downtime.
 Performance problems, recurring errors, and the inability to move fast are no longer acceptable.
 They'll easily move to your competitor.

-Cloud native is about *speed* and *agility*.
-Business systems are evolving from enabling business capabilities to being weapons of strategic transformation that accelerate business velocity and growth.
-It's imperative to get ideas to market immediately.
+Cloud-native systems are designed to embrace rapid change, large scale, and resilience

-Here are some companies who have implemented these techniques.
+Here are some companies who have implemented cloud-native techniques.
 Think about the speed, agility, and scalability they've achieved.

 | Company | Experience |
 | :-------- | :-------- |